axiomatic-systems/BlueTuneKit/README.md

 Each one of those software packages is contained in a directory at the top level of the BlueTune Kit distribution.

-The file VERSION.txt contains the version information of all the modules included in this kit.

-The top-level modules are:
+The top-level modules, imported as git submodules, are:

 BlueTune
 --------